Dawg Days Information 2018

 No. The schedules of all of the pre-Welcome Week programs are very full, so participation in more than one program is not feasible.

 Will there be time to get acclimated to the participant's room, campus, and the Indianapolis Community?

 Yes.
-Student participants in the Dawg Days Diversity Orientation Program will be able to move into their residence hall room when they check in for the program on Tuesday, August 15.
+Student participants in the Dawg Days Diversity Orientation Program will be able to move into their residence hall room when they check in for the program on Tuesday, August 14.
 The Dawg Days 101 academic workshops will be held in various academic buildings on campus.
-The Dawg Days program schedule will include a campus "Scavenger Hunt," and evening activities that help participants become acclimated to Butler and the greater Indianapolis community.
+The Dawg Days program schedule will include a campus tour and evening activities that help participants become acclimated to Butler and the greater Indianapolis community.

 Absolutely!
 Attending all workshops and events will prepare you for Orientation-Welcome Week and the start of classes, facilitate social engagement and interaction, increase your level of comfort and knowledge of the campus community, and make the experience more enjoyable.
 The Dawg Days program schedule is extensive.
 Participants will be very busy, so do not make other plans during the week of Dawg Days.